Concept

 Enter your current age and current savings.

-Total invested across retirement and taxable accounts.
+Total invested across retirement and taxable accounts — not cash sitting in checking.

 2. 2

-Enter your monthly savings.
+Enter your monthly contribution.

 3. 3